🎄 Christmas sale Up to 63% Off

 DJ sync button

-There are essentially two parts to matching beats:
+There are two key parts to beatmatching:

-3. The key is to use the Cue button.
-You have one track playing out to the main PA system speakers.
-Then as you're counting the beats 1, 2, 3, 4 of the first track, you line up the second track to start on the first beat of a bar.
+3. Use the Cue Button: With one track playing through the main speakers, use the cue button to play the second track in your headphones.
+As you count the beats of the first track (1, 2, 3, 4), line up the second track to start on the first beat of the bar.

-4. Then, on the first beat of the first track, you press and hold the Cue button on the second track, and listen to see if the tempos are in time.
-It's usually easiest to hear if the kicks and the snares match up.
+4. Check the Beats: On the first beat of the first track, press and hold the Cue button on the second track, and listen to see if the kicks and snares are aligned.
+If they’re not, adjust the pitch slider on the second track until the beats are perfectly in sync.

 Cueing#